rmaicle/dlang-guide/preliminaries/conventions.md

 None.
 </div>

-##### Generic Display
+##### Generic Block

-It is sometimes necessary to display something in monospace format which are not necessarily source codes or program outputs.
+It is sometimes necessary to display some texts in monospace format which are not necessarily source codes or program outputs.
-These texts are displayed in a block without highlighting or color coding but may be displayed with or without line numbers.
+These texts are displayed in a block without highlighting or color coding and may be displayed with line numbers.

-Although not common, some texts displayed using the generic display format may need some explanation.
+Although not common, some texts displayed using the generic display format may need a short explanation or remark.
 This is sometimes necessary to achieve compactness and provide a more direct and focused information for the reader.
-To achieve this, the use of the hash (`#`) symbol to denote that the text following the symbol is meant to be a comment or remark.
+To achieve this, the use of the hash (`#`) symbol to mark the beginning of a comment or remark.

 {% highlight text linenos %}
 Here is an example of a generic display
 The texts are intentionally not highlighted         # this is a comment
 {% endhighlight %}

-##### Source Code Display
+##### Source Code Block

 Source codes are displayed in a block as shown below with syntax highlighting and sometimes with line numbers.
 Syntax highlighting helps the reader to easily identify parts of the language while line numbers help when referring to specific source code lines.